| Title: | A Simple Router for HTTP and WebSocket Requests |

 passed along in its current state.
 Thus, the intend of the handlers is to

 modify the request and response objects, in place.
-All calls to handlers will

-A new 'Route'-object is initialized using the new()
+A new 'Route'-object is initialized using the new() method on the

-generator or alternatively by using route()
+generator or alternatively by using route():

 Usage